kammce/SJSU-Dev/docs/_build/html/_sources/rst/getting-started/getting-started.rst.txt

 		3. Plug it into your computer and run :code:`ls /dev/`.
 		4. Observe the new file that was created.
 		5. On mac, the path should look something like the following :code:`/dev/tty.cumodemfd1337`.
-		6. If so, change the line in env.sh to that file path from :code:`SJSUONEDEV=/dev/ttyUSB0` -> :code:`SJSUONEDEV=/dev/tty.`
+		6. If so, change the line in :code:`env.sh` to that file path from :code:`SJDEV=/dev/ttyUSB0` -> :code:`SJDEV=/dev/tty.`

 	**How to find your serial device on Windows Linux Subsystem**

 	On Windows it should be :code:`/dev/ttyS3`.
 Check your device manager to see what number COM device your device.
 The number after COM is the number after the **S** in the :code:`/dev/ttyS` string.
 That is your device.
-Replace the line :code:`SJSUONEDEV=/dev/ttyUSB0` -> :code:`SJSUONEDEV=/dev/ttyS`
+Replace the line :code:`SJDEV=/dev/ttyUSB0` -> :code:`SJDEV=/dev/ttyS`

 Building and Loading Hello World Application
 ----------------------------------------------